robertbraeutigam/scan/README.md

 To support every possible physical topology, frames may contain additional logical routing information and are designed to be able to be multiplexed, forwarded and proxied.

-The network protocol is packet based, with each packet limited in size to a maximum of 32767 bytes excluding the frame header.
+The communication on this layer is packet based, with each packet limited in size to a maximum of 32767 bytes excluding the frame header.

 A logical connection is a connection between two devices identified by their public static keys.
 All